 But, a crack in your coolant reservoir can cause a slow leak which could cause your vehicle to overheat the next time you drive.
 The good news is that this problem is not difficult to diagnose and you should be able to complete the repair yourself if you’re handy with tools.

 If you’ve noticed a coolant reservoir leak in your vehicle, have no fear.
 We’re here discussing exactly how you can fix a coolant reservoir tank leak in one afternoon.
-Keep reading to learn more.
+Here’s what you’ll need to perform the repair:

 Fixing the coolant reservoir tank on your vehicle may be easier than removing dirt and grime from the interior of your vehicle.
-It’s a quick and simple fix that will save you hundreds, if not thousands of dollars in other repairs.
+It’s a quick and simple fix that will save you money in costly repairs, like a bad water pump.

 Before you start your repairs, contact your local auto parts store to find plastic epoxy.
 This is what you will use to repair any cracks in your reservoir tank.